 So what is Scrypt?
 What are its advantages and practical applications?
 Join us as we dissect this topic.
 First, though, let us briefly define it.
 Scrypt is a Password-based Key Derivative Function used in some blockchains adopting the Proof of Work protocol.
 It found prominence in cryptocurrencies via the Tenebrix project.
 Since then, it has seen wider adaptability enabling its three most essential blockchains to attain a market capitalization of over $3 billion in digital assets.

 The Evolution Of Scrypt

-At that time, cryptocurrencies were yet to take off, and Scrypt’s application on Blockchain hadn’t been perceived previously.
+At that time, cryptocurrencies were yet to take off, and Scrypt’s application on blockchain hadn’t been perceived previously.
 Picking from where Percival left off, other players found means of applying the algorithm to cryptocurrencies.
-One may look at Scrypt’s adoption to cryptos from two angles:
+One may look at Scrypt’s adoption of cryptos from two angles:

 - The pioneering projects